Method of Relaxed Streamline Upwinding for Hyperbolic Conservation Laws: Introduction

 This paper is arranged as follows.
-After introduction in section 1, section 2 describe governing hyperbolic conservation laws like Burgers equation, Euler and shallow water equations.
-Section 3 gives relaxation system for system of hyperbolic conservation laws.
-In section 4 relaxed formulation for hyperbolic conservation laws is explained which will be used to develop MRSU scheme.
-Section 5 explains two and three discrete velocity model for one dimensional equations whereas section 6 describe various symmetric discrete velocity models for two dimensional problems.
-In section 7 Chapman-Enskog type expansion of relaxation system is performed which gives stability condition for such system.
-Section 8 gives weak formulation of MRSU scheme in detail.
-Section 9 describe temporal discritization of semi-discrete MRSU scheme followed by section 10 where simple gradient based shock capturing parameter is developed.
-In section 11 spectral stability analysis of the proposed scheme is carried out which gives expression for critical time step.
-In section 12 large number of numerical experiments are carried out for Burgers equation, Euler and shallow water equations which support author's claim of robustness and accuracy in the proposed numerical scheme.
+After introduction in section 1, section 2 describes governing hyperbolic conservation laws like Burgers equation, Euler and shallow water equations.
+Section 3 gives relaxation system for hyperbolic conservation laws.
+In section 4, relaxed formulation of hyperbolic conservation laws is explained which will be used to develop MRSU scheme.
+Section 5 explains two and three discrete velocity models for one-dimensional problems whereas section 6 describes various symmetric discrete velocity models for two-dimensional problems.
+In section 7, Chapman-Enskog type expansion of relaxation system is performed which gives stability condition for such system.
+Section 8 gives weak MRSU formulation in detail.
+Section 9 describes temporal discretization of semi-discrete MRSU scheme followed by section 10 where simple gradient based shock capturing parameter is defined.
+In section 11, spectral stability analysis of the proposed scheme is carried out which gives expression of critical time step.
+In section 12, many numerical experiments are carried out for Burgers equation, Euler and shallow water equations which support author's claim of robustness and accuracy in the proposed numerical scheme.
 Finally, this paper is concluded in section 13.